Petrica-Taras/Sunbyte-IoT-Network-Arduino/Main_controller/README.md

 # Functions #
-* energy management (shuts down stuff via relays) - some of the sensors (thermal for example should remain here)
+* energy management (shuts down stuff via relays) - some of the sensors (thermal for example should remain here) because the system makes decisions based on them
-* system status - collects data from the rest of the controller boards
+* system status - collects data from the rest of the controller boards (i.e. who is online)
 * system recovery (i.e. reboots PC or Raspberry Pi units)
+* keeps an eye on the batteries (a current/voltage sensor for each battery should be used here)
 * communicates with the ground station for monitoring/diagnostics
+* keeps logs on micro SD card

 # Controlled devices (via relays) #
 The power hogs are always relay controlled for obvious reasons.
 The Arduino boards as well, to ensure the possibility